Instalab

 This test is most useful if any of these apply to you.

-If you have asthma that flares at home in a city apartment, this test helps confirm whether cockroach exposure is one of your hidden triggers.
+If your asthma flares year-round in a city apartment or older building, this test can pinpoint whether cockroach exposure is part of the problem.

 Battling Year-Round Congestion